 The pools are however tranquil and relaxing due to their location between Camp Verde and Payson.

-Close to the hot springs are famous scenic locations Grand Canyon, Antelope Canyon and Horseshoe Bend.
+Close to the hot springs are famous scenic locations Grand Canyon (the day hikes in the Grand Canyon are amazing), Antelope Canyon and Horseshoe Bend.

 From the car park, trek a mile to the springs through the beautiful landscapes and across a river.
 The hot springs are free to enter.